 Middle income households represent a stable and sustainable long-term source of demand for apartments.
 Middle and lower income households tend to rent out of necessity, rather by choice.
-Rentership rates rise significantly in more expensive metro areas like New York or San Francisco, but the middle income groups rent at rates outpacing the national average in many of the more affordable metro areas like Dallas and Atlanta (Fig. 8).
+Rentership rates rise significantly in more expensive metro areas like New York or San Francisco, but the middle income groups rent at rates outpacing the national average in many of the more affordable metro areas like Dallas and Atlanta (Figure 8).

 Median household incomes vary by metro area, which impacts the amount of rent the median earning household is able to afford at a maximum of 30% of their income level.
-In some markets, target apartment communities will likely be concentrated among the Class B segment.
-However, Class A rents in many metro areas (exceptions include the eight ‘Flight to suburb’ metros where Class A rents are not affordable) are within the affordable range for the median-earning household and represent a broader investment universe.
+In some markets, target apartment communities will likely be concentrated among the class B segment.
+However, class A rents in many metro areas (exceptions include the eight ‘flight to suburb’ metros where class A rents are not affordable) are within the affordable range for the median-earning household and represent a broader investment universe.

 Affordability is a key differentiator among the markets we have identified.
 The apartment markets in each of these metros will undoubtedly benefit from the growth in tech and influx of YMs.
 Many of the ‘next millennial magnets’ are less urban in nature, and multi-family demand will likely be concentrated in attractive, highly-amenitized suburban locations.

 Our analysis shows that older and more seasoned properties have consistently outperformed the NCREIF apartment index as a whole during this expansion (Figure 9).
 Specifically, apartment properties in the 20+ year age cohort have been the top performing age cohort since 2014.